-The Living Library Project aims to share human stories of immigration and integration.
+Sharing human stories of immigration and integration.

-The Living Library features four newcomers with unique and compelling stories of transition, settlement, and belonging.
+The Living Library features five newcomers with unique and compelling stories of transition, settlement, and belonging.
 Organizations and individuals can book a featured newcomer to share their story at a gathering, staff event, or classroom and learn more about their newcomer experience and culture.
 The Living Library will introduce new speakers and stories every four months.

-Speakers can be booked for speaking engagements beginning October 1.
+Speakers can be booked for speaking engagements beginning February 1.